wintwah243/Mapito/README.md

 - Tailwind CSS installed
 - MongoDB installed

+---

-### Achievement
+# Achievement

-This project received a prize at the UCSY project show and Job fair 2025 :).
+This project received a consolation prize at the UCSY project show and Job fair 2025 :).